-Board a short scenic flight to Cusco this morning, and continue to Moray—a visually stunning Inca site with dramatic agricultural terraces in the heart of the fabled and fertile Urubamba Valley.
-After lunch and an opportunity to experience a local market, check-in at Belmond Rio Sagrado, set in verdant gardens with views over the valley.
-(B,L,D)
+Begin your day with breakfast, then board a short scenic flight to Cusco this morning and continue to Moray—a visually stunning Inca site with dramatic agricultural terraces in the heart of the fabled and fertile Urubamba Valley.
+After lunch, check into your hotel: Sol y Luna, an independently owned Relais & Châteaux property, where you'll stay in individual casitas set in verdant gardens.
+Unwind with dinner at the hotel.

 Awaken this morning at Machu Picchu, where options include an early hike to the Sun Gate, the ancient final checkpoint to Machu Picchu on the Inca Trail.
 After lunch, return by train and bus to Cusco—the center of the Inca universe and a burgeoning cultural capital.
 Check-in at the Belmond Hotel Monasterio on Plaza Nazarenas in the heart of Cusco for two nights.
 Occupying a monastery founded in 1592, our hotel—like much of colonial Cusco—is built atop Inca stones.(B,L,D)